Resources for Parents

 - Model words like more, pop, go

-- Talk about actions: blow, pop
+- Talk about actions: blow, pop, up, down

 - Practice waiting and turn taking

-Helping your child become a good listener doesn't have to feel like "therapy" In fact, some of the best learning happens during play, stories, and everyday moments together.
+Helping your child become a good listener doesn't have to feel like "therapy".
+In fact, some of the best learning happens during play, stories, and everyday moments together.

 Helpful Tips for Parents